Cultural Capital in the Early Years

 Story Time with Parents

 Throughout the year parents are invited into school to observe practitioners modelling reading to the children.
-They then put their skills into practice by reading to their child with the practitioners nearby for support.
-Story bags are also available for families to borrow which include an age appropriate book, sachets of hot chocolate and a cuddly toy.
+They then have the opportunity to read the books available in our classrooms with the children.
 Children are also invited back into school throughout the year for PJ reading evenings, where members of staff and parents read the children bedtime stories whilst they cuddle up with hot chocolate and blankets.